 The short answer to this question is yes, they can be.
 Certain types of shower filters can successfully remove chlorine from water, with KDF shower filters proving most effective.

 KDF filters use a KDF (Kinetic Degradation Fluxion) process to filter chlorine and other impurities out of water.
 KDF-55 media is the most commonly used KDF media in shower filters, as it is certified by the National Science Foundation, or NSF, to remove chlorine from water.

 In regards to Vitamin C filters, while Vitamin C reacts with chlorine in water, there is no strong evidence that Vitamin C filters alone sufficiently remove chlorine from water.
-Additionally, be wary of any filter that claims to remove 99% of chlorine; the best filters tend to remove around 90% of chlorine.
+Additionally, be wary of any filter that claims to remove 99% of chlorine.
+The best filters tend to remove only about 90% of chlorine.

 There are two main types of shower filters: